ProxityStudios/discord-bot-starter-ts/README.md

 npm run dev
 ```

-This will start the bot using `ts-node-dev`, which will automatically restart the bot when you make changes to the code.
+Starts the bot using `ts-node-dev`, which auto-restarts on code changes.

 ### Production mode